iysatp/nltp-rules/Season 19 Rules.md

   * (1) Trades involving TagCoins during the draft are allowed.
   * (2) Remaining TagCoins are not carried into the season in any way.
 * (i) Non-Playing Captains (NPC)
-  * (1) Any captain who is playing in MLTP or mLTP is automatically designated as an NPC.
+  * (1) Any captain who is drafted to MLTP or mLTP is automatically designated as an NPC.
   * (2) Any captain who doesn't wish to play any NLTP matches during the season can designate themselves as an NPC.
   * (3) NPCs who are dropped from MLTP and NPCs that wish to declare for free agency may acquire themselves through free agency for 100 waiver points.
-  * (4) Captain's must declare themselves as an NPC by the Friday before the draft.
+  * (4) Captains must declare themselves as an NPC by the Friday before the draft.
   * (5) To declare as an NPC, the captain must select any one player registered for the draft to join their NLTP team.
 This will be called a "preliminary player."
   * (6) The preliminary player must agree to join this team.
 Once a player has agreed to join a team, they will not be permitted to switch teams.
   * (7) In the event that a preliminary player is chosen for an NPC, the TagCoin tier will be evaluated based on the preliminary player picked, not the captain.